 Engine Type: Sterndrive

 It is notable that one of the heaviest 24’ (7.32 m) bowriders on the market is also the fastest sterndrive-powered boat in our testing.
 She is the Formula 240 – and she is powered by a single 430 8.2 L MerCruiser.
-That big block is the heaviest production sterndrive gas engine available, and its prodigious big block displacement provides the torque to get an already heavy 24’ (7.32 m) bowrider past the 50 mph barrier.
-Our test boat had nearly a full tank of fuel, something that most builders don’t provide, and she had an estimated test weight of 5,744 lbs.
+That big block is the heaviest production sterndrive gas engine available, and its prodigious big-block displacement provides the torque to get an already heavy 24’ (7.32 m) bowrider past the 50-mph barrier.
+Our test boat had nearly a full tank of fuel, something that most builders don’t provide, and she had an estimated test weight of 5,744 lb.
 (2,605 kg).
 This boat is heavier than almost anything in class because of her rugged build – she can easily bash across the Gulf Stream – and will be the most comfortable boat in class in the process.
 She is deluxe in every way.
 If the Chaparral mentioned above is a Mercedes, the Formula 240 is a Bentley.

 The Formula 240 was powered by a single 430-hp engine and the overall winner was powered by twin 250 Rotax engines with a combined horsepower rating of 500.

-To get a good idea of what we mean about 240’s build quality and amenities, see our features video.
+To get a good idea of what we mean about the 240’s build quality and amenities, see our features video.